kgclemow/01-Guessing/README.md

 # 01-Guessing
-A simple number guessing game
+This is a simple number guessing game created as a project for my C220 Game Technology class at IU.
+The game is written in Python.